isomerpages/moe-farrerparkpri/_for-parents/Sexuality Education Programme.md

 <h4>Information for Parents</h4>
 <ol>
 <li value="8">Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.</li>
 <li>Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also accessible <a target="_blank" href="https://go.gov.sg/fpps-cce-sed">here</a>.
 The completed opt-out form is to be submitted by 30 April 2025.</li>
+<li>Parents can contact the school at 62952272 for discussion or to seek clarification about the school’s Sexuality Education programme.</li>
 </ol>